 Top 10 Things to Do in Detroit

-Detroit has been getting more and more buzz this year as a top travel destination, and we're here to tell you that the hype is real.
-Though the city has suffered some major blows, it's bouncing back in a big way with craft breweries, cool markets, a thriving arts scene and thoughtful green spaces in an urban setting.
+Detroit's generated some serious buzz as a travel destination this year, and we're here to tell you that the hype is real.
+Though the city suffered some major blows in the past, it's bouncing back with craft breweries, cool markets, a thriving arts scene and thoughtful green spaces in an urban setting.
 Here's everything you'll want to see and do on your visit.

 Photo By: iStockphoto.com/smontgom65

 Photo By: iStockphoto.com/DenisTangneyJr